arjundhillon03/market-analysis/README.md

 ### Technology Sector Outperformance

-AAPL and MSFT generated the strongest cumulative returns over the analysed period, significantly outperforming broader market exposure through SPY.
-This reflected sustained growth within the technology sector, strong investor confidence in large-cap technology firms, and increased demand for digital services and cloud infrastructure.
+AAPL and MSFT had the strongest cumulative returns over the period, reflecting the strength within the technology sector.
+This reflected growth within the technology sector, sustained investor confidence in major technology companies, and growing demand for digital and cloud based services.

-Technology equities also demonstrated rapid recovery following periods of market disruption, particularly after the COVID-19 market shock in early 2020.
+Technology also demonstrated rapid recovery following the periods of market disruption, mainly after the COVID-19 market shock in early 2020.

 ---

 ### Impact of COVID on Market Volatility

-One of the most significant observations within the analysis was the sharp increase in volatility during early 2020, corresponding with the onset of the COVID-19 pandemic and global financial market uncertainty.
+One of the most significant observations within this analysis was the sharp increase in volatility during early 2020, caused by the COVID-19 pandemic and global market uncertainty.

-All analysed assets experienced substantial increases in rolling volatility during this period, reflecting:
+All analysed assets experienced increases in rolling volatility during this period, meaning:
-- heightened investor uncertainty
+- increased investor uncertainty
 - economic shutdown concerns
-- supply chain disruption
+- supply chain disruptions
 - recession fears
-- rapid shifts in monetary and fiscal policy expectations

-Technology-focused equities recovered more quickly following the initial market disruption, supported by increased reliance on remote working, digital infrastructure, cloud computing, and online consumer activity.
+Technology focused equities recovered more quickly following the initial market disruption, which could be due increased reliance on remote working, digital infrastructure, cloud computing, and online consumer activity.

-Financial and energy equities displayed more cyclical behaviour and experienced greater sensitivity to macroeconomic conditions during the recovery period.
+Financial and energy companies were more influenced by changing economic conditions during the recovery period, causing their stock prices to fluctuate more alongside the broader economy.

 ---

-### Diversification Effects Through SPY

-SPY displayed more stable long-term behaviour relative to individual equities due to its diversified exposure across the broader US equity market.

-Although SPY produced lower cumulative returns than the strongest-performing technology equities, its lower volatility profile highlighted the importance of diversification in reducing portfolio risk.

-This demonstrated one of the core principles of portfolio management: higher diversification generally reduces idiosyncratic company-specific risk.

----

 ### Sector-Specific Behaviour

-JPM and XOM exhibited behaviour more heavily influenced by macroeconomic and sector-specific conditions.
+JPM and XOM exhibited behaviour more heavily influenced by economic and sector specific conditions.

 JPM's performance was closely linked to:
 - interest rate expectations